iussefatt/UnidirectionalDataFlowSample/README.md

 The view representation.
 It contains also visual data.

+### Adapter

+Somethimes we need to represent a collection of data.
+So, adapter responsibility is to transform state data into section items, something that both table and collection view understands.

 ## Action

 Every action comming from the view, it can be any interaction, like a button tap or an initial loading, for example.